PrivateGER/patreon-dl/README.md

 `patreon-dl` is not distinguishable from normal use for Patreon.
 There is no risk of getting banned or punished for the use of this tool.

-All releases of `patreon-dl` are signed with a PGP key with the fingerprint `CAE625C962F94C67` and can be verified with `gpg --verify <name>.asc`.
+All releases of `patreon-dl` are signed with a PGP key with the fingerprint `CAE625C962F94C67` and can be verified with `gpg --verify <name>.sig`.